-- From the controller to the main indoor unit, use 22 AWG, 3-conductor, twisted, stranded, unshielded.
-All wiring must comply with all applicable local / national codes. - From the main indoor unit to the sub indoor unit(s), daisy chain using 22 AWG, 3-conductor, twisted, stranded, unshielded.
-All wiring must comply with all applicable local / national codes. - ( O Do not attach wire to 12VDC terminal to the sub indoor units).
+- From the controller to the master indoor unit, use 22 AWG, 3-conductor, twisted, stranded, unshielded.
+All wiring must comply with all applicable local / national codes. - From the master indoor unit to the slave indoor unit(s), daisy chain using 22 AWG, 3-conductor, twisted, stranded, unshielded.
+All wiring must comply with all applicable local / national codes. - (Do not attach wire to 12VDC terminal to the slave indoor units).
 All wiring must comply with all applicable local and national codes. - NEVER splice, cut, or extend cable length; always include enough cable to cover distance between all components.